hmrc/self-assessment-bsas-api/resources/public/api/conf/common/overview.md

 * request the adjustments made to a specific property BSAS

 For information on how to connect to this API [see the Income Tax MTD end-to-end service guide](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/).

+> **Deprecation Notice:**
+>  v2 is now deprecated.
+Please migrate to v3 for expanded functionality and long-term support.